• Skip to primary navigation

 Seniors (Ages 65+): The Lowest-Use Bracket

-• 21% of those 65-plus have no internet access at home, Ofcom found, marking the widest digital-access gap among all measured brackets.
+• 21% of UK adults aged 65 and older have no internet access at home, per Ofcom 2025.

-Source: Ofcom 2025 Adults’ Media Use and Attitudes; DataReportal
+Source: Ofcom 2025 Adults’ Media Use and Attitudes Report; DataReportal Q1 2026 Digital Report.

 Mental Health Correlations Across Age Brackets

-• About 27.1% of teenagers aged 12-17 with 4 or more hours of daily screen time reported anxiety symptoms in the past two weeks, per CDC NCHS Data Brief 513.
+• About 1 in 4 US teenagers aged 12-17 with 4 or more hours of daily screen time reported anxiety symptoms in the past 2 weeks at a rate of 27.1%, per CDC NCHS Data Brief 513.

-• 25.9% of teens in that same high-screen group reported depression symptoms in the prior fortnight, NCHS found.
+• 25.9% of US teens aged 12-17 in the same high-screen bracket reported depression symptoms in the past 2 weeks, per the same CDC Data Brief.

 Device Ownership by Age Group

-• Nearly 1 in 4 children own a personal cellphone by age 8, that same census noted.
+• Nearly 1 in 4 US children own a personal cellphone by age 8, the same census reported.

-• 95% of US teens aged 13-17 have access to a smartphone, and 88% have a desktop or laptop computer, Pew Research’s 2024 study reported.
+• 95% of US teens aged 13-17 have access to a smartphone, 88% have a desktop or laptop computer, 83% have a gaming console, and 70% have a tablet computer, per Pew Research Center’s 2024 survey.

 AgeTabletSmartphoneGaming Console